Iaia: Influence on culture

-The character of Julie Lambert, protagonist of the novel Shining Harmony (2017), and of the poetic anthology Living and Not Living (2018), both by Italian writer Sabrina Gatti, was inspired by Iaia.
-In the novel, Julie, a talented painter, sees in Iaia the artist to emulate, and dedicates to her a painting where she portrays the Roman painter, intent on painting in her atelier; while in "Living and not living", the young woman is completely identified with Iaia.
+The character of Julie Lambert, the protagonist of the novel Shining Harmony (2017) and the poetic anthology Living and Not Living (2018), both by Italian writer Sabrina Gatti, was inspired by Iaia.
+In the novel, Julie, a talented painter, sees in Iaia the artist to emulate and dedicates to her a painting where she portrays the Roman painter, intent on painting in her atelier; while in "Living and not living," the young woman is completely identified with Iaia.

 Iaia (as Lalla) is one of the names featured on Judy Chicago's Heritage Floor.